alexch/codelikethis/public/projects/today_i_learned_web.md

 | text        | `To convert JSON to JavaScript object user JSON.parse("{'some': 'json'}"); |
 | when        | `2018-01-01T12:15:00+0400`                                                       |

+> Note: this section was first written in 2018, The actual date for your TIL entry should be much more recent

 <!--/BOX-->

 <!--BOX-->